 Where existing, relevant, and reasonably available information from YCWA's PAD was not sufficient to determine the potential effects of the Project on historic properties, YCWA conducted two studies: 1) Study 12.1, Historic Properties; and 2) Study 13.1, Native American Traditional Cultural Properties.
-These studies are complete.
+These studies are complete and technical memoranda providing the study results are included in Attachment E6 (Table 1.4-3).